Choosing the Best Font for Email Marketing Campaigns

 Roboto

-The Roboto typeface is a sans-serif font that was created by Google for the Android operating system.
-It has a modern geometric style that makes it look sleek and up-to-date.
-Since it was designed specifically for mobile devices, it is very user-friendly and easy to read on screens.
+The Roboto typeface is a sans serif font that was created by Google for the Android operating system.
+It has a modern geometric style that makes it look sleek and trendy.
+Since it was designed specifically for mobile devices, it is very user-friendly and easy to read on smaller screens.

-Razer’s email campaign uses the Roboto typeface to create a modern and stylish look.
-The brand uses both white and green font colors to make its message more unique.
-Razer also uses Arial Black for its CTA, which works well with the Roboto typeface.
+Razer’s email campaign uses the Roboto typeface to create a modern and stylish look that also emphasizes that it is an electronics company.
+The brand uses both white and green font colors to make its message more unique and remind its subscribers of The Matrix.
+Razer also uses Arial Black for the email CTA which is complementary to the Roboto typeface.

 Source: MailCharts